-Floodeh is a famous semi-frozen delicacy made of vermicelli-sized noodles mixed with a combination of lemon juice, rose water and syrup.
+Faloodeh is a famous semi-frozen delicacy made of vermicelli-sized noodles mixed with a combination of lemon juice, rose water, and syrup.
 It’s refreshing and delicious.

-NB: In the northern part of Shiraz is a world-class restaurant “Haft Khan”, personally it´s on my top 5 food experience in the world.
+Note: In the northern part of Shiraz is a world-class restaurant, “Haft Khan.”
+Personally, it’s one of my top 5 food experiences in the world.

 Dress up is a bit more demanding for ladies as they are asked to wear scarfs and cover their hair regardless if they are Iranian or foreign.

-Pay attention to such detail and make sure you are respectful to the culture you are getting to know at the end of the day that is what makes a traveller a genuine one.
+Pay attention to such detail and make sure you are respectful to the culture you are getting to know at the end of the day.
+That is what makes a traveler a genuine one.